 Plan Explorer Sessions

 Plan Explorer uses Plan Explorer Session files (.pesession) to manage changes and version history as you refine queries.
+Plan Explorer Session files are completely portable, and contain the entire Plan Explorer session (the individual .queryanalysis files), including versioning.
 For more information, see the PE Sessions topic.

 Plan Explorer supports opening deadlock files (.xdl).
 For more information, see the Deadlock Files topic.